PrestaShop/docs/src/content/1.7/testing/introduction.md

 ### Web acceptance tests

 Finally, we have some web acceptance tests.
 These tests launch and control a browser that will then go on either the FO or the BO of a shop and perform several actions to check that the behavior, from the point of view of a browser, is as expected.
+So these tests send real HTTP requests and check the returned DOM.

-These tests can be found in `E2E`, `Selenium` and `puppeeter` folders.
-They are slowly being merged into the `puppeeter` folder.
+These tests can be found in `E2E` and `puppeteer` folders.

-They rely on Mocha.js and use webdriver.io as bridge to control a Selenium server.
+E2E tests rely on Mocha.js and use webdriver.io as bridge to control a Selenium server.

+They are slowly being replaced by puppeteer tests as we are migrating the underlying technology behind these tests from [Selenium][4] to [Puppeteer][5].

 ## What are legacy tests in `tests-legacy` folder?